The training will include skills in how to:

 Program

-6 May: Antimicrobial Use in Aboriginal Health Services, Projects/audits/QI perspective
+Thursday 23 May: What is Antimicrobial Stewardship?
+Antimicrobial Use in Aboriginal Health Services.

-3 June: Using disease Surveillance skills to collect, understand and use resistance data.
-Spectrum of Antimicrobials
+Wednesday 5 June: Using disease Surveillance skills to collect, understand

-15 July: National surveillance of AMR coordination and activities, Antimicrobial Stewardship Governance, AMS in the hospital setting
+Wednesday 31 July: National surveillance of AMR coordination and activities.
+Antimicrobial Stewardship Governance.

-9 September: Project presentations/certificates/post Academy surveys
+Thursday 12 September: Media training.
+Project presentations/certificates/post Academy surveys.

 *Note that the schedule might change depending on availability